 Our Wurlitzer was known for being full voiced.
 So extremely full voiced that Emmans’s successor, George T. Schroeder, Jr. had to hang blankets over the pipes to end patron complaints about the volume.
 But the thing that finally silenced the Wurlitzer was the advent of talking films.

 The Wurlitzer fell into disrepair along with the rest of the theater during the 1950’s.
 But in 1959, local businessman Dan Weinberg bought the theater, dedicated to restoring it to its original grandeur.

 Some organ enthusiasts found the Wurlitzer under a pile of canvas drop cloths and decided to return it to playing condition.
 With occasional work, the organ was rendered usable.
 In 1969, the Potomac Valley Chapter of the American Theater Organ Society (ATOS) decided to completely restore the Wurlitzer from the ground up, including the replacement of almost everything except the ivory keys and the metal pipes.
+The effort was headed by Ray Brubacher, who would go on to become the theater’s long-time organist.
 When the full restoration was completed in 1970, organ virtuoso Lee Erwin traveled here from New York to accompany the 1928 film “Wings” at a rededication ceremony.

 With the organ fully restored, many members of the ATOS traveled to Frederick to play it.
 The Wurlitzer was such a hit that the ATOS leadership decided to hold a national rededication of the organ during its 1972 convention in Washington, D.C.
 Eight hundred ATOS members made plans to visit Frederick for the ceremony.